 Vestibular rehabilitation is a physiotherapy treatment that is designed to help people who have vestibular disorders and are suffering from dizziness, vertigo, or balance problems.
-Vestibular rehabilitation is an exercise-based program to alleviate the symptoms of vestibular dysfunctions such as motion sensitivity (where quick movements of the head causes dizziness), and problems with gaze stability, or most commonly BPPV.
+Vestibular rehabilitation is an exercise-based program to alleviate the symptoms of vestibular dysfunctions such as motion sensitivity (where quick movements of the head cause dizziness), and problems with gaze stability, or most commonly BPPV.
 The treatment will include training and integration of your eyes and ears with the rest of your body particularly your neck and upper back.

 Benign paroxysmal positional vertigo (BPPV) is one of the most common causes of vertigo.
 It is a sudden sensation that you are spinning or that the inside of your head is spinning.